richmahn/en_tn/ecc/front/intro.md

 #### Outline of the Book of Ecclesiastes ####

-1. Questions about the nature of life and the limits of human wisdom (1:1–6:12)
+1. The author questions the nature of life and the limits of human wisdom (1:1–6:12)
 1. Teaching about making wise choices in how one lives (7:1–12:7)
 1. The conclusion and ending (12:8–14)